SI 2022 Micro Data and Macro Models

 8:30 am

-Kyle P. Dempsey, Ohio State University
+Kyle P. Dempsey, The Ohio State University

-Felicia Ionescu, Federal Reserve Board
+Felicia Ionescu, Federal Reserve Board of Governors

 Borrowing Premia in Unsecured Credit Markets